-Wine makers around Australia openly profess the importance of the marriage between climate, soil and vines to grow perfect fruit.
+Wine makers around Australia emphasise the importance of the marriage between climate, soil and vines to grow perfect fruit.
 Each year the unique combination of weather conditions dictates the growth of grapes that will be used to create great wines.

-Over an afternoon of sampling Peterson’s still and sparkling wines on a balcony overlooking the valley, Michael goes on to explain the relationship between mother nature and farming vineyards.
+Over an afternoon of sampling Peterson’s still and sparkling wines on a balcony overlooking the valley, Michael goes on to explain the relationship between Mother Nature and the art of viticulture.
 His passion and love for the fruit is evident as he explains how temperature, sunshine and rainfall throughout all phases right up until the minute of harvest effects the characteristics and flavours of the fruit.

-“Its inherent fruit quality, that’s where it starts, we get some fantastic fruit from this vineyard” say Bob Cartwright talking about his Leeuin Estate Art Series Chardonnay.
+“Its inherent fruit quality, that’s where it starts, we get some fantastic fruit from this vineyard”, says Bob Cartwright talking about his Leeuwin Estate Art Series Chardonnay.

-Emmanuelle Bekkers from Bekkers Wine “As a winemaker you are only there to unveil what the grapes have to offer”.
+Emmanuelle Bekkers from Bekkers Wine says that “ss a winemaker you are only there to unveil what the grapes have to offer”.

-“Essentially the style produced is driven by the fruit characteristics” Ben Howell from Montara Wines.
+“Essentially the style produced is driven by the fruit characteristics”, says Ben Howell from Montara Wines.